barrystyle/datos/README.md

 License
 -------

-pacprotocol is released under the terms of the MIT license.
+datosdrive is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `18.x` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/pacprotocol/pacprotocol/tags) are created to indicate new official, stable release versions of pacprotocol.
+[Tags](https://github.com/datosdrive/datosdrive/tags) are created to indicate new official, stable release versions of datosdrive.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).